Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Microinverter or Inverter: The microinverter or inverter (depending on the solar system) converts DC power into AC power.

-Panels: Their job is to that sweet, sweet sunshine.
+Panels: Their job is to harvest that sweet, sweet sunshine.
 Solar panels can range from about $100 – 120 per panel all the way through to about $350 – 400 per panel.

 At Penrith Solar Centre, we look for a good, strong, midrange panel.
 Something durable and backed by a 25-year warranty (at minimum).
 We don’t see the extra value in the more expensive brands when their warranties are the same and they have similar power output.